jamosaur/jamosaur.dev/content/about/_index.md

 I first got interested in development at a young age when I saw my dad building basic websites with Microsoft FrontPage.
 Since then, I have been constantly learning new things myself and keeping on top of current web trends.

 When I'm not developing, I can usually be found on my aggressive skates either grinding on rails or flying through the air off ramps.
-I enjoy binge watching series' on Netflix, playing the occasional computer game, renovating the house or tinkering with a raspberry pi (or 7).
+I enjoy binge watching series' on Netflix, playing the occasional computer game, renovating the house or tinkering electronics.
+I have a keen interest in electrical engineering and have completed a few related projects, such as:

+- Creating my own 60% keyboard
+- Designing and manufacturing a small batch run of custom GameBoy Cartridges
+- Creating small PCB's which allow you to have USB-C charging on the GameBoy Advance SP and a similar product for the Nintendo DS Lite.